 Remove the stock pot from the heat source and add the tea bags and steep the tea in the stock pot for several minutes.
 Stir the tea as it steeps to help the color develop.

-Place up to 2 yards of fabric into the stock pot and stir with the long-handled spoon to incorporate all of the fabric into the tea.
+Place up to two yards of fabric into the stock pot and stir with the long handled spoon to incorporate all of the fabric into the tea.

-Leave the fabric in the tea for 5 minutes.
-Then remove the fabric from the pot with long-handled tongs.
+Leave the fabric in the tea for five minutes.
+Then remove the fabric from the pot with long handled tongs.

 Place the fabric in a large bowl in a sink and rinse with cold running water for five minutes.
 Remove as much of the tea as possible while you are rinsing by squeezing the fabric with your hands.

-Rub coarse sandpaper onto the fabric to achieve even more of a natural-looking and aged appearance after the tea dye if desired.
+Rub coarse sand paper onto the fabric to achieve even more of a natural looking aged appearance after the tea dye if desired.